PrincessG/Gilbert_et_al_2018/README.md

 2. Choose UCEs of Interest

   #How I chose my UCEs of Interest
-Export list of UCEs of interest from R.
+	Exported list of UCEs of interest from R.

-4. Open UCE interest text file and Find & replace using textwrangler so that each line in the text file matches the following: find `.nex` & Replace with `.nex.rates`.
+	Open UCE interest text file and Find & replace using textwrangler so that each line in the text file matches the following: find `.nex` & Replace with `.nex.rates`.

-5. Remove carriage returns and quotations so that every UCE is on the first line separated by a space.
+	Remove carriage returns and quotations so that every UCE is on the first line separated by a space.

-6. Add cp to the beginning of line 1.
+	Add cp to the beginning of line 1.

-7. Add destination folder to the end of line 1 (i.e. ~/DestinationFolder)
+	Add destination folder to the end of line 1 (i.e. ~/DestinationFolder)

 8. Save as YourChosenFilename.txt.